Golf Tutorials

 • Sip Water: Drink water on every other hole, even if you don't feel thirsty.
 Dehydration creeps up on you and negatively impacts focus and physical performance.

-• Snack Smartly: Pack a small snack like a banana, granola bar, or an trail mix.
-Eat small amounts an around hole to number four or 1 five, to keep your an a blood sugar an stable, you avoid of any 'energy crash ' at the end.
+• Snack Smartly: Pack a small snack like a banana, granola bar, or trail mix.
+Eat small amounts around hole four or five to keep your blood sugar stable and avoid any energy crash at the end.

 Step 4: Use the Front 9 to Gather Intelligence

-Your first nine a-holes are the perfect opportunity to learn how the course works.
-On on every hole, pay specific attention an on following details:
+Your first nine holes are the perfect opportunity to learn how the course works.
+On every hole, pay specific attention to the following details:

 Other posts you might like